rishvantsingh/spring_boot_concourse/README.md

 This README file will provide instructions for building and running the service locally.

-This project is set up to use maven to build the jar executable ([maven](https://maven.apache.org/install.html)).
+This project is there up to use maven to build the jar executable ([maven](https://maven.apache.org/install.html)).

 ## Building and running locally